cudeso/misp2sentinel/README.md

 - **MISP_TAGS_IGNORE** : A list of **tags to ignore**.
 This list now contains the default tags that are set automatically as "labels" during the conversion by MISP to STIX.
 You can add your own list here.
 - **MISP_ALLOWED_TAXONOMIES** : The list of **allowed taxonomies**.
 This means that if a tag is not part of the taxonomy (technically, if it does not start with `taxonomy:`), then it is ignored.
 If you leave the value empty then all taxonomies / tags are included.
 For example use `["tlp", "admiralty-scale", "type"]`

+### Error: KeyError: 'access_token'

+This error occurs when the client_id, tenant, client_secret or workspace_id are invalid.
+Check the values in the Azure App.

+### Error: Unable to process indicator.
+Invalid indicator type or invalid valid_until date.

+If the error is followed with the message `Ignoring non STIX pattern type yara` then this means that there’s an indicator type that’s not accepted by Sentinel, in this case **yara**.

 ## Additional documentation